FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/Training Unit/unit_lesson_plan_template.md

 - results how and when

 ### Certificate or Badge
-- microcredentials for the unit
+- micro-credentials for the unit
 - if certificate or badge is issued then explain how it can be gained

 ### Reflection